- In controlled airspace for separation, safety, noise abatement, operational advantage, confidence maneuver, or when a pilot requests.

 - In Class G airspace only upon pilot request and as an additional service.

-- At or above the MVA or the minimum IFR altitude except as authorized for radar approaches, special VFR, VFR operations, or by Paragraph , Vectors Below Minimum Altitude.
+- At or above the or the minimum IFR altitude except as authorized for radar approaches, radar departures, special VFR, VFR operations, or by paragraph , Vectors Below Minimum Altitude.

 VFR aircraft not at an altitude assigned by ATC may be vectored at any altitude.
 It is the responsibility of the pilot to comply with the applicable parts of CFR Title 14.

 FAA Order JO 7110.65, Para , Minimum En Route Altitudes.

 FAA Order JO 7110.65, Para , Altitude Assignment.

 FAA Order JO 7110.65, Para , Altitude Assignments.